f0nzie/tikz_favorites/README.md

 * the chunks of code that you can see in this `README`

+## Deployment of website in GitHub Pages (GHP)
+This is a very interesting article about publshing your TikZ site: [Simple deployment to GH Pages](https://www.gnu.org/software/make/manual/html_node/Conditional-Syntax.html).
+I chose to publish it in `/docs` instead of the `public` folder because it is much easier.
+GHP does not allow to publish a website on the `public` folder, unfortunately.

 ## Thanks.
 Original repository and idea
 I found this valuable resource while exploring TikZ and R: https://github.com/walmes/Tikz